devprashantt/bmi-calculator/README.md

 IDE & Programming language 🔧

-  This Application was devlopped with 💜 Flutter 💜 using the Android Studio
+  This Application was devlopped with Flutter using the Android Studio

 Running The App 🔌

-  No requirements you just have to set your device 📱 & click that green button ▶️ then fill your infos & check your body state 😃
+  No requirements you just have to set your device and fill the information asked and click the Calculate button then check your body state 😃